Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Preliminaries

-Note that the relevant aspect of the KL property is when $\Omega$ is a subset of critical points for $\psi$, i.e. $\Omega \subseteq \{x: \nabla \psi (x)=0 \}$, since it is easy to establish the KL property when $\Omega$ is not related to critical points.
-The KL property holds for a large class of functions including semi-algebraic functions (e.g. real polynomial functions), vector or matrix (semi)norms (e.g. $\|\cdot\|_p$ with $p \geq 0$ rational number), logarithm functions, exponential functions and uniformly convex functions, see \cite{BolDan:07} for a comprehensive list.
+The KL property holds for a large class of functions including semi-algebraic functions (e.g. real polynomial functions), vector or matrix (semi)norms (e.g., $\|\cdot\|_p$ with $p \geq 0$ rational number), logarithm functions, exponential functions and uniformly convex functions, see \cite{BolDan:07} for a comprehensive list.
+In particular, if $\psi$ is semi-algebraic, there exist $q >1$ and $\sigma_q>0$ such that $ \kappa$ in Definition \ref{def:kl} is of the form $\kappa (t) = \sigma_q^{\frac{1}{q}} \frac{q}{q-1} t^{\frac{q-1}{q}}$ \cite{BolDan:07}.
+Then, the KL property establishes the following local geometry of the nonconvex function $\psi$ around $\mathcal{X}$: